-RTTNews - After showing a notable decline earlier in the session, stocks are seeing continued weakness in late morning trading on Wednesday.
-The major averages are stuck firmly in negative territory, partly offsetting their recent gains.
+RTTNews - After showing a notable decline early on, stocks are seeing continued weakness in late morning trading on Monday.
+While selling pressure has waned from earlier in the session, the major averages remain firmly in negative territory.

 For comments and feedback: contact firstname.lastname@example.org